Dimension 11 — Rokon City Municipal Hospital (RCMH)

 Sage called Eberkerson urgently as zei stood on the large balcony of Rokon’s Interdimensional Hospital overlooking a view of the busiest part of Rokon City—a hub of tight-knit, tall buildings surrounding two gigantic portals.
 The portals were invisible, with some hints of distortion within their circles.
 The only indication they were there was the oval metal structures built around their circumferences, sitting atop hefty towers.
 Surrounding the portal towers were many layers of city—tiered buildings split by large balconies and platforms interconnected by translucent glass-like bridges.
 Neon holographic lines weaved in between the buildings, indicating sky roads.
 They hosted a steady stream of vehicle traffic, most of which was trains, while personal vehicles were relegated to their own roads.

 Zei tapped huir foot impatiently until Eber picked up the call.
 Zei didn’t even wait for vir to say “hello” before zei whisper-screamed, “EBBOT!
-Did you set me up to pick up a living being from an ENTIRELY NEW PLANET?!”
+Finally, you answered.
+Did you set me up to pick up a living being from a new portal that accidentally opened?!”

 “Set you up?”
 Neir voice sounded amused.
 “What’s going on?”